Dr. Stephen Morris, sports psychiatrist and founder of Good Wolf Sports Psychiatry

 About me

-I’m Dr. Stephen Morris, a Board-Certified Psychiatrist and founder of Good Wolf Sports Psychiatry in Chicago, Illinois.
+I’m Dr. Stephen Morris, a Board-Certified Psychiatrist and founder of Good Wolf Wellness in Chicago, Illinois.

-My work focuses on helping athletes and performers find balance between ambition and well-being so they can perform, recover, and live with inner clarity and confidence.
+My work focuses on helping athletes, performers, and high-achieving professionals find balance between ambition and well-being so they can perform, recover, and live with inner clarity and confidence.

 I completed my undergraduate degree at University of Wisconsin- Madison and medical degree at Kansas City University.
 I then completed psychiatry residency at Loyola University Medical Center, where I trained across inpatient, outpatient, and consultation-liaison settings.
 I also hold a Certificate of Additional Training in Sports Psychiatry through the International Society for Sports Psychiatry (ISSP), which deepened my focus on how mental health and sports intersect in the care of athletes and performers.